Hyrrokkin User Guide

 TableDisplayNode

-implements some code to send an input table data structure and send it to connected clients.
+The TableDisplayNode implements some code to read an input table data structure and send it to connected clients.

 # Hyrrokkin - a library for building and running executable graphs